mohsanjaffery/elemental/README.md

 The following commands are also available:

-`deploy-lsoa`: This will deploy LiveStreaming on AWS solution only.
+`deploy-lsoa` This will deploy LiveStreaming on AWS solution only.

-`deploy-cfal`: This will deploy analytics solution only.
+`deploy-cfal` This will deploy analytics solution only.

 ## Contributing